 Get your shoppers back

-The previously mentioned points are all valid.
-However, if you wish to solve checkout abandonment, you first have to get your customers back to their carts.
-You must dig deeper, combining multiple channels to reach them.
+The previously mentioned points are all valid!
+However, if you wish to solve checkout abandonment, you first have to get your customer back to their cart.
+You must dig deeper, combining multiple channels to reach your customers.

-There are rarely used but effective ways to use communication technology to regain customers, depending on your resources and what your customers are using.
+There are alternative ways in which you can use communication technology to regain customers, depending on your resources and what your customers are using.

 Here is a quick way to determine which of these alternative practices you can implement:

 - Do you need to notify customers without relying on data traffic?
 Use SMS.

 - Are your customers on chat apps?
 Add Viber, Line, or WhatsApp to your communication channels.